School Exclusion List: Information for Parents

 A student with signs of meningitis (high fever, rash, stiff neck) must remain out of school until a healthcare provider says that the student may return.

-Students in 6th through 12th grades with Pinkeye do not have to stay home unless there is a recommendation from the health department or the child’s healthcare provider.
+Students with pinkeye do not have to stay home unless there is a recommendation from the health department or the child’s health care provider.
+A child with pinkeye should see a health care provider if she has fever or severe eye pain

-Keep children home who have shingles lesions/sores/blisters that cannot be covered.
-Your child may return with a Parent Note once the lesions are dried/scabbed.
+Keep children home who have shingles sores or blisters that cannot be covered.
+Your child may return with a parent note once the sores are dried or scabbed.

-Staph or Strep Skin Infections (includes MRSA), or other skin infections such as Herpes Gladiatorum
+Skin Infections from Staph or Strep (includes MRSA), or Herpes Gladiatorum

 “Strep Throat” / Streptococcal Pharyngitis

-A child with TB should be kept home until the doctor treating the TB writes a Medical Note that says that the child is no longer contagious.
+A child with active TB should be kept home until the doctor treating the TB writes a medical note that says that the child is no longer contagious.

 Whooping Cough / Pertussis

-If your child has not received immunizations to protect against diseases like Measles, Mumps, German measles, or Chickenpox, she may need to be out of school if there are cases of these conditions in the school.
-Your school nurse will provide more information if there is an exposure.
+If your child has not received immunizations to protect against diseases like Measles, Mumps, German measles, or Chickenpox, he or she may need to be out of school if there are cases of these conditions in the school.
+Your school nurse will provide more information if there is an exposure or outbreak.

 Colds and coughs, without fever or other signs of illness

-Illnesses from Tick Bites, Babesiosis, Ehrlichiosis Lyme Disease, Rocky Mountain Spotted Fever, or Tularemia
+Disease spread by ticks: Babesiosis, Ehrlichiosis, Lyme Disease, Rocky Mountain Spotted Fever, Tularemia

 Rash without fever or behavior change